KrisKasprzak/Adafruit_ST7735_Menu/README.md

 This library will simplify creating and implementing a menu system for TFT displays that use the Adafruit_ST7735 displays with microcontrollers such as the ESP32 or Teensy LC.
 See my other repository for the ILI8341_t3 for Teensy-based projects.
 <br>

+<b>This library does not support Arduino UNO, NANO, however it may work with the MEGA.</b>

 This library includes two menu objects
 <br>